 Breaks in this bone connecting to your little toe are the most common—and may be the hardest to deal with.
 The type of fracture is divided into “zones.”
 Zone 1 is when a small chip breaks off the bottom of the metatarsal (avulsion fracture) close to where it joins with the toe.
 This will typically heal fine without surgery but with immobilization in a cast, boot or hard-soled shoe for 6 to 8 weeks.

 If the break is in Zone 3—along the shaft—it is often a stress fracture and will heal as described earlier.
 Surgery would only be required if recovery is taking too long or there is a risk that it could be broken again.

 Zone 2 is the problem area.
 A break in the back part of the bone near the midfoot (Jones fracture) can be a serious issue.
 The bone will likely need surgery to realign it and fix it in place, and an extended healing time—often 3 to 4 months.

 Whether you suspect you have a metatarsal fracture, are dealing with heel pain, or have a bunion that is giving you trouble, the foot specialists at Southern California Foot & Ankle Specialists are here for you.
 We offer expert care with a caring attitude, and welcome the opportunity to serve you and your family.
-Just call our office in Mission Viejo at (949) 364-9255 (WALK) or fill out the contact form to reach us.
+Just call our office in Ladera Ranch at (949) 364-9255 (WALK) or fill out the contact form to reach us.